stevexero/product_preview_card_component/README.md

 ## Overview

-In this challenge, I will be continuing my focus on semantically correct HTML, accessibility, and responsive Less CSS.
+In this challenge, I will be continuing my focus on semantically correct HTML, accessibility, responsive Less CSS, and BEM.

 ### The challenge